devhawala/dodo/readme.md

 	(Courier program 4, version 3)
 	all protocol procedures are implemented, allowing to print from XDE and GVWin, to query a print job status, the printer properties and the printer status.
-	However interpress files are only received and collected in the output directory, but no real printing occurs (the best that can be done is producing a readable version of the binary IP file).
+	The interpress files are received and collected in the output directory, a PostScript file can optionally be generated for the interpress master. and possibly post-processed.
-	In summary the print service gives XDE and GVWin the illusion of having printed.
+	The PostScript generation provides a basic support for western-european character sets as well as simple graphics (vector and uncompressed bitmaps), giving usable but far from perfect results.

 The network configuration of a Dodo server instance and the services provided can be configured through a property file specified when starting the Dodo program.